sleepingcat4/Alexandria/README.md

 ## Evaluation (Need to update)

-See the [evaluation](notebooks/evaluation.ipynb) notebook for the full example of how to evaluate Alexandria on the Arxive dataset.
+See the [evaluation](notebooks/evaluation.ipynb) notebook for the full example of how to evaluate text to KG convertion on the different datasets.

 ### Prompt Engineering (Need to update)

 ## Fine-tuning (Need to update)